Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 22.23.49 UTC
+- WIB: Minggu, 21 September 2025 23.30.02 UTC
-- WITA: Minggu, 21 September 2025 23.23.49 UTC
+- WITA: Senin, 22 September 2025 00.30.02 UTC
-- WIT: Senin, 22 September 2025 00.23.49 UTC
+- WIT: Senin, 22 September 2025 01.30.02 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship